 press Return, then at the prompt, enter your admin account password.
 Terminal will then report

 softwareupdate: Triggering background check with forced scan (critical and config-data updates only) ...

-and in the next couple of minutes, the updates should be downloaded and installed.
+and in the next half hour or so, the updates should be downloaded and installed.
 Check by opening System Information and looking for those updates, which will be more recent than your macOS Combo update.

 Soon after a macOS update, there may not be any ‘silent’ updates to install, though.
 You can check this by browsing my list of those silent updates here.